Who Am I:

 I look for ways to create meaningful learning opportunities for my students so that students are engaged in their learning and see value in what they are learning.
 We focus on feedback (assessment as learning), reflection and self-assessment to create an awareness of their work and of themselves as learners.
 I look for ways to authentically assess my students’ ability to demonstrate a meaningful application of essential knowledge and skills they have learned.

 I strive to create a culture of innovation in my classroom.
-I challenge my students and myself to find a different way of doing things that will improve their learning and/or their lives.
+I challenge my students and myself to find a different way of doing things that will improve their learning and/or their lives while providing the tools required by them to be successful.
 My goal is to create a generation of risk takers and to help students learn patience, perseverance, and to develop a growth mindset.

 Most importantly, I build relationships with my students.
 I learn about my students and their needs.
-I strive to create a caring, kind, trusting, and supportive environment for my students.
+I strive to create a caring, kind, trusting, and supportive environment for my students that will allow them to find success in their own way.

 How I do it:

-I make collaboration and working together a priority in my classroom.
-This builds students’ abilities and confidence.
-Collaboration also helps students learn from each other and support each other.
+I make collaboration and working together a priority in my practice.
+This builds students and staff capacity, abilities, and confidence.
+Collaboration also helps all to learn from each other and support each other.
 Instead of “me” it becomes about “us.”
-The whole succeeds when the students work together and acknowledge not only the strengths of others but come to realize their own strengths.
-I focus on finding and promoting the strengths of my students.
+The whole succeeds when all stakeholders work together and acknowledge not only the strengths of others but come to realize their own strengths.
+I focus on finding and promoting the strengths of those around me.
 There is no “can’t” or “I’m not smart enough” in our class.
 We work together to find ways to draw upon the things we can do.
 I am open to a variety of ways for students to communicate their learning with many tools and audiences.
 I look for ways to connect the students with experts and the world outside of the walls of our classroom.

 Why I do it: